 Your child’s own room should be more than just a comfy place to rest at the end of the day.
 In general, it should be a comforting and calming space and a place of personal growth… Just like we design our rooms as adults.
 Here we’re going to look at how you can create that environment in your child’s bedroom, the Montessori way.

 The key here is to remember this: Montessori bedrooms are designed to reinforce independence and empower your child.
 This means everything is within reach or at their level.
 Keep this in mind with every item you put in their room, from their bed to the art on the walls!

 Now, let’s focus on some elements you may want to include in your little one’s room…

 Okay, so why put your child’s mattress on the ground?
-Well, floor beds are accessible for your child!
+Well, a floor bed is accessible for your child!
 They can climb in and out without assistance.
-This takes away parent-management of their sleeping spaces and creates a space for independence and unrestricted mobility.
+This takes away parent management of their sleeping spaces and creates an area for independence and unrestricted mobility.